SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 17. Select **BreakEventClassifier** and click **Web service** to define an **Online Deployment** for the R model.
     - Specify the name *break-event-online*.
     - Click **Create**<br/>
 18. Filter the assets by **Scripts** and configure jobs for the batch scoring and model evaluation scripts.
 Create 4 jobs for the 4 scripts listed.
-Make sure the select the appropriate **Type** and "*Worker**.
-For example: <br/>
+Make sure the select the appropriate **Type** and **Worker**.
+For example, for the BreakEventClassifier model evaluation script, specify: <br/>
 ![mmd_create job for scripts](/img/mmd_create_job_for_scripts.png?raw=true)<br/>